What Is Lymphatic Drainage Massage and Does It Work?

 “I think some people just want a compassionate person to keep an eye on it.”

 If you seek out this modality for beauty reasons, you need to weigh the realistic aspects of MLD.
-For example, in weight loss, look closely at the before-and-after pictures and you may find that there is a reduction in localized fluid rather than actual weight loss.
+For example, in MLD and weight loss, look closely at the before-and-after pictures and you may find that there is a reduction in localized fluid rather than actual weight loss.
 There may be alleviation of bloating and water retention, but these results are only temporary.

 Typically, in regard to flushing “toxins” or enhancing lymphatic efficiency, if you’re relatively healthy with an undamaged lymphatic system, you’re already effectively moving lymph, nutrients, and metabolic wastes through your body on their own.
 It’d be unnecessary to seek out MLD treatment in these situations.